Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 # Publish EFS Volume's DNS name (if not already done)
 export EFS_SERVER=<EFS_ID>.efs.<AWS-REGION>.amazonaws.com
 ```
-### Create a Docker registry pull secret
+### Creating a Docker registry pull secret

-Since we need to use protected Docker images from Quay.io, you need to access to a secret with credentials to be able to pull those images.
+Since we need to use protected Docker images from Quay.io, you need access to a secret with credentials to be able to pull those images.

 * Log in to Quay.io with your credentials:
 ```bash